Llandegla

 Explore more golf courses in Flintshire.

 The primary objective is finding the correct side of the fairway to account for the natural slopes and contours of the land.
 Approaching the greens from the high side often leaves difficult downhill chips, so playing for the front or center of the green is generally the safest route.
-Course management and positioning are key factors in scoring well here.
-This is not a course where distance gives you an advantage.
-Most golfers would score better by focusing on control and positioning.

 The primary objective is finding the correct side of the fairway to account for the natural slopes and contours of the land.
 Approaching the greens from the high side often leaves difficult downhill chips, so playing for the front or center of the green is generally the safest route.
 This is the defining strategy for St Melyd Golf Club.
 Golfers who commit to this approach consistently score better here.

 Score well on the shorter par 4s by using a conservative club off the tee to ensure a short iron or wedge into the green.
 With a par of 70, the margin for error is slim, so avoiding double bogeys by playing away from trouble is essential for a low round.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 St Melyd Golf Club suits golfers who want to improve their scoring through better decision-making.
 Mid handicap players benefit most from playing conservatively, while lower handicap golfers can take advantage of scoring opportunities when they are clearly available.

 Over-attacking the pins on undulating surfaces often leads to three-putts or difficult recovery shots from greenside hazards.
 Neglecting the wind off the coast can cause balls to drift significantly off line, particularly on the more exposed holes higher up the course.
-This is where most golfers lose shots at St Melyd Golf Club.

 On a typical 400-yard par 4 at St Melyd Golf Club, the goal should be simple: two controlled shots.
 You don't need a perfect drive — you need a repeatable position that allows you to play your next shot with confidence.